Exclusive: Australia to accept first Central American refugees under U.S. deal - sources

 None of the refugees on PNG's Manus Island or Nauru - mostly men from the Middle East and South Asia - have been approved to move to the United States yet.
 Earlier this month, U.S. officials halted screening interviews after the United States reached its annual refugee intake cap.

-There are about 200 refugees in Costa Rica as part of a program set up by former President Obama last year for people deemed too vulnerable to remain in their Central American homelands.
+There are about 200 refugees in Costa Rica as part of a programme set up by former President Obama last year for people deemed too vulnerable to remain in their Central American homelands.
 Once vetted for criminal associations, including gangs, they are eligible for resettlement in the United States, while others can be transferred to third countries as part of a United Nations scheme.

-The Trump administration has said it would honor the swap agreement to maintain its strong relationship with Australia, subject to the refugees satisfying strict vetting checks.
+The Trump administration has said it would honour the swap agreement to maintain its strong relationship with Australia, subject to the refugees satisfying strict vetting checks.

 Trump's initial resistance to the deal strained relations with a key Asia Pacific ally, triggering a fractious phone call with Australian Prime Minister Malcolm Turnbull earlier this year.